 5. Thread silencer onto male end of PopStop™.
 Torque to same spec as you would thread a silencer onto a barrel.

-6. When ready to fire, chamber a round in the firearm and press CO2 inflator onto valve for 1 second.
-This will displace oxygen (noisy) in the suppressor and will fill silencer with CO2 (quiet).
-Depending on internal volume of silencer the CO2 charge will remain in the silencer for > 1 minute – longer if condom (or similar) is used to cover muzzle of silencer
+6. When ready to fire, chamber a round in the firearm and press CO2 inflator onto valve for 1/2 second.
+This will displace oxygen (noisy) in the suppressor and will fill the silencer with CO2 (quiet).
+Depending on internal volume of silencer the CO2 charge will remain in the silencer for up to 5 minutes – longer if condom (or similar) is used to cover muzzle of silencer

 dB readings attained with a Larson Davis LxT-1 sound impulse meter using a bolt action 308WIN with subsonic rounds and YHM Phantom LT suppressor.